Doing Your Salmon Permit Justice

 There's no point turning up with antiquated salmon fishing kit that Uncle Fred left that was found in the loft above his garage!
 The salmon fishing rods that are around these days you can either pay a fortune for or pick up the same (or better) salmon rod action for under £150 in the Airflo Delta 15ft 10/11 or 14ft 9/10 as an example.
 A good reel and multi purpose salmon line will cost you no more than another £180 so there is absolutely no need to go wild with the credit card.
 Having good kit with a few appropriate salmon flies goes along way to your enjoyment of the fishing day.

 The International Salmon Scene Illusion

 I agree that there are some highly attractive global salmon fishing destinations where there are more fish around but how's that going to work when you want to go salmon fishing at the drop of a hat in a limited time or finance scenario.
 We are lead to believe (even though we've no 'accurate' measuring tools on 98% of the Scottish rivers) and following a dreadful low warm water season last year that we are in a low salmon stock era even though most Scottish rivers have been holding a big head of salmon since the rivers reopened at the end of May.
-On a personal basis I think this is brilliant as it was too easy to catch salmon ten years ago and I was starting to bore fishing guests by putting them into salmon far too frequently & quickly.
-In saying that one of my colleagues and fellow professional salmon guides notched up over 120 salmon to his own rod last season on the rivers Dee & Don albeit half of those fish 'mysteriously' appeared when water finally showed up in September!
-The low river stock scenario challenge is far more exciting as now 'real skill' will grind out the results and encourage more Scottish salmon fishers to look in the mirror!
+On a personal basis I think it was too easy to catch salmon ten years ago and I was starting to bore fishing guests by putting them into salmon far too frequently & quickly.
+In saying that one of my colleagues and fellow professional salmon guides notched up over 120 salmon to his own rod last season on the rivers Dee & Don albeit the majority of those fish 'mysteriously' appeared when water finally showed up!
+The lower river stock scenario is far more exciting as now 'real skill' will grind out the results and will likely encourage more Scottish salmon fishers to look in the mirror!